callstack/react-native-testing-library/website/docs/ScreenAPI.md

 Returns the rendered root [host element](testing-env#host-and-composite-components).

-This API is primarily useful in component tests, as it allows you to access root host view without using `*ByTestId` queries or similar methods.
+This API is primarily useful for component tests, as it allows you to access root host view without using `*ByTestId` queries or similar methods.

 ### `UNSAFE_root`

 :::caution
-This API typically will return a composite view which goes against recommended testing practices.
+This API typically will return a composite view, which goes against recommended testing practices.
 This API is primarily available for legacy test suites that rely on such testing.
 :::

 ```ts